This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 As a component of antioxidant enzymes, particularly glutathione reductase, it supports maintenance of healthy tissues throughout the body.

 Among healthy people in the U.S., a selenium deficiency is believed to be uncommon.
-However, people with certain health conditions — such as HIV, Crohn’s disease and other disorders that impair nutrient absorption — are at increased risk of having low selenium levels.
+However, people with certain health conditions, such as HIV, Crohn’s disease and other disorders that impair nutrient absorption, are at increased risk of having low levels.

 This mineral helps fight the aging process and supports a strong immune system by reducing free radical damage.

-It has a synergistic effect with other antioxidants like vitamin E, enabling the body to defend against oxidative stress.
-Stress, of course, contributes to many conditions, including heart disease, neurological conditions and some cancers.
+It has a synergistic effect with other antioxidants, like vitamin E, enabling the body to defend against oxidative stress.
+Oxidative stress, of course, contributes to many conditions, including heart disease, neurological conditions and some cancers.

 For example, a 2016 review found that having a higher level of selenium exposure could offer protection against breast, lung, colon, gastric, esophageal and prostate cancers.

-Selenium may be especially helpful if you have a weakened immune system or a history of cancer in your family.
-Taking high dose selenium supplements has been shown to potentially have anti-cancer effects.
+This mineral may be especially helpful if you have a weakened immune system or a history of cancer in your family.
+Taking high-dose selenium supplements has been shown to potentially have anti-cancer effects.

-According to studies, it may be effective at reducing the risk of cancer incidence, cancer-caused mortality and severity of some types of cancer — specifically in the liver, prostate, colorectal and lungs.
+According to research, it may be effective at reducing the risk of cancer incidence, cancer-caused mortality and severity of some types of cancer, specifically liver, prostate, colorectal and lung cancers.

 Because it has the special job of activating selenoproteins, this mineral acts in an enzymic role that helps antioxidants to do their job best.
 There is evidence that it may also help slow down existing cancer progression and tumor growth.